Loading...

 What is Kaiser Permanente?

 We offer care and coverage together to support your total health — and simplify your entire health care experience.
-See how it works, why it makes us different, and how it can benefit you.

-Learn more about health coverage at Kaiser Permanente
+Learn more about Kaiser Permanente

 In California, KFHP medical plans are offered and underwritten by Kaiser Foundation Health Plan, Inc., One Kaiser Plaza, Oakland, CA 94612 • In Colorado, all medical plans are offered and underwritten by Kaiser Foundation Health Plan of Colorado, 10350 E. Dakota Ave., Denver, CO 80247 • In Georgia, all medical plans are offered and underwritten by Kaiser Foundation Health Plan of Georgia, Inc., Nine Piedmont Center, 3495 Piedmont Rd.
 NE, Atlanta, GA 30305 • In Hawaii, all medical plans are offered and underwritten by Kaiser Foundation Health Plan, Inc., 711 Kapiolani Blvd., Honolulu, HI 96813 • In Oregon and southwest Washington (Clark and Cowlitz counties), all medical plans are offered and underwritten by Kaiser Foundation Health Plan of the Northwest, 500 NE Multnomah St., Suite 100, Portland, OR 97232 • In Washington (except Clark, Cowlitz, and certain other counties), all medical plans are offered and underwritten by Kaiser Foundation Health Plan of Washington, 1300 SW 27th Street, Renton, WA 98057 • In Maryland, Virginia, and the District of Columbia, all medical plans are offered and underwritten by Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc., 2101 E. Jefferson St., Rockville, MD 20852